ooojustin/summawise/README.md

 [![PyPI - License](https://img.shields.io/pypi/l/summawise)](https://github.com/ooojustin/summawise/blob/main/LICENSE)
 [![PyPI - Downloads](https://img.shields.io/pypi/dm/summawise)](https://pypi.org/project/summawise/)

-Summarize information from vectorized files using OpenAI's powerful models, and explore data further with an interactive prompt for deep dives into content.
+Summarize information from files, links, and vectorized data using OpenAI's powerful models.
+Explore data further and generate code/information using an interactive prompt for deep dives into content.
+The beta API features that are built in make it superior to a standard LLM in the context of code generation relative to existing context/codebases.

 ## Installation